jaxxstorm/leebriggs.co.uk/_posts/2022-07-20-nobody-knows-what-declarative-is.md

 The simple answer here seems to be: they aren't thinking of the tool, they're thinking of the language being used for the authoring experience.

-As I mentioned earlier, I believe the confusion lies solely in the authoring experience.
 Configuration languages make declarative states easy to grasp because you can't use conditionals in configuration languages without bolting on a templating language or making big changes to a DSL.

 With Pulumi and AWS CDK however, you can use conditionals to your heart's content because they use imperative languages as their primary authoring experience.